ua9/pdf-annotations-extractor/README.md

 # pdf-annotations-extractor
-Extract annotations from PDF as images and text
+Extract annotations from PDF as images and texts.